alicerunsonfedora/sniglet/README.md

 Alternatively, you can strip out the CloudKit integration and change `DBController` so that it points to a Core Data persistent container instead of an iCloud container.

+> :warning: As of recently, there appears to be some issues pertaining to CloudKit sync.
+Some users may not see their
+> saved sniglets sync correctly because of this.
+>
+> Refer to https://reverttosaved.com/2022/01/24/icloud-sync-is-randomly-breaking/ for more information.

 ## Found a bug?